Hunting Flies (1969 film)

 Hunting Flies (Polowanie na muchy) is a 1969 Polish comedy film directed by Andrzej Wajda.
 It was entered into the 1969 Cannes Film Festival.

 Plot

-Włodek (Zygmunt Malanowicz) is a young man who is stuck in a boring job in a library.
+Włodek is a young man who is stuck in a boring job in a library.
 He lives in a small apartment with his wife, son and in-laws.
 His family life is oppressive due to constant nagging by his wife, who wants to move to a bigger apartment.
 His father-in-law has an obsession with flies.
 His son is glued to the television set.
-Włodek's life changes when he meets a young woman, Irena (Małgorzata Braunek), who fascinates him with her striking appearance and impressive vocabulary.
+Włodek's life changes when he meets a young woman, Irena, who fascinates him with her striking appearance and impressive vocabulary.
 They set off on a short trip together.
 Their affair is more intellectual than physical.
 Irena seeks to control Włodek and make him a successful man as imagined by her.
 Włodek manages to regain control of his life just in time.